Nanoscale laser flash measurements of diffuson transport in amorphous Ge and Si: Experimental methods

 \\ All measurements were done with a laser wavelength of 783 nm.
 The pump beam is modulated at a frequency of 10.7 MHz by an electro-optic modulator (Conoptics 350-160 with model 25D driver).
 The probe beam is modulated to 200 Hz by a mechanical chopper.
 The pump beam goes through a mechanical delay stage (Akribis Systems DGL150), which allows a maximum of 13 ns delay relative to the probe pulses.
 We measure the thermal response of the top Al layer at delay times between -30 ps to 9000 ps.
 A more detailed description of the experimental setup, optics, and technical discussions of our pump/probe system can be found in Ref \cite{gomez2020high}.

 \\ The data analysis of the front/front measurements was done with the well-established thermal model for TDTR \cite{cahill2004analysis,jiang2018tutorial}, whereas the front/back data were analyzed with a modified thermal model with different boundary conditions.
 The interface conductance between the Al and amorphous layers, and the thermal conductivity of the amorphous layers were treated as fit parameters.
+The heat capacity of amorphous Ge and amorphous Si are set to be 1.76 \cite{okhotinthermophysical} and 2.1 MJ/(m$^3$-K) \cite{zink2006thermal}.
+The thermal conductivity of Al is measured to be 120 W/(m-K).

-We have published the details of the analytical solution for the front/back geometry in Ref. \cite{peng2021thermal}.
+The analytical solution used to analyze the front/back data is described in the Supplementary Materials and Ref. \cite{peng2021thermal}.